OmolaraGold/LITA_Class_Project/README.md

 The source of this data set used is from an open source platform provided to me as part of the course.

 ### DATA ANALYSIS PROCESS
+---
 This process involves the following;
    1. Identifying and Questioning
    2. Data Collection and Gathering
+   3. Data Cleaning and Preparation
+   4. Analyzing Data
+   5. Data Visualiazation and Communication

 ### DATA ANAYSIS TOOLS
 ---